-Five tombstones damaged in historic Jewish cemetery in New York
+Tombstones damaged at New York cemetery not vandalism, say police

 - It comes amid bomb threats and vandalism targeting Jewish institutions

-- A hate-crime task force looking into whether the damage is intentional

-(CNN)Five tombstones were overturned at a historic cemetery in New York this weekend -- the latest incident targeting a Jewish facility in the US.
+(CNN)Authorities have determined that tombstones disturbed at a historic Jewish cemetery in New York this weekend were damaged by environmental causes and not by vandalism.

-The New York Police Department is investigating the incident, which happened at a Jewish cemetery in Brooklyn.

-A hate-crime task force is looking into whether the damage to the granite and marble tombstones at Washington Cemetery was intentional.
+A New York City Police Department hate-crime task force had been investigating whether the damage to the granite and marble tombstones at Washington Cemetery in Brooklyn was intentional.

+The task force concluded its investigation on Sunday, finding that the cause was environmental, which can include soil erosion and lack of maintenance.

-The latest destruction comes amid a series of bomb threats and vandalism targeting Jewish institutions, including cemeteries, schools and community centers.
+News of the disturbed tombstones came amid a series of bomb threats and vandalism targeting Jewish institutions, including cemeteries, schools and community centers.

 Last week, at least a dozen headstones were toppled at a Jewish cemetery at the Waad Hakolel Cemetery in Rochester, New York, following similar incidents in St. Louis and Philadelphia.
 In late February, at least 170 headstones were damaged at a Jewish cemetery in St. Louis.